 - Plan for long hikes: Make sure you have an adequate food and water supply, and consider weather and terrain conditions.

 - If you are going on an extended trek, make sure all participants prepare physically and mentally for the experience.
 Work up to the trek under similar conditions.

 - Evacuation and response plans will need to be different for remote areas or where normal means of communication, like cellphone coverage, are not available.

 Incident Review #3

 On a hot day at camp, a 12-year-old Scout showed symptoms of dehydration including headache, stomachache, vomiting, and thirst.
-All vital signs were normal but the Scout admitted to drinking very little, and the majority of what he had consumed was sugary liquid.
+All vital signs were normal but the Scout admitted to drinking very little, and the majority of what she had consumed was sugary liquid.

 - Make sure everybody stays hydrated and that they have ready access to water at all times.
 Those participating in remote activities should carry water bottles.